fkie-cad/hexter/README.md

    * d: double word,
    * q: quad word.
    Expect for the ascii string, all values have to be passed as hex values.
  * -d Delete -l bytes from offset -s.
 (File mode only.)
+Pass -l 0 to delete from -s to file end.
  * -t Type of source ['file', 'pid'].
 Defaults to 'file'.
 If 'pid', a process id is passed as 'a/file/name'.
  * -pid only.
    * -lpx List whole process memory layout.